-In this article, we’re covering everything required for a comprehensive marketing audit to keep your business competitive throughout the year.
+In this guide, we’ll cover everything required in a comprehensive audit that keeps your business competitive throughout the year.

-Simply put, a marketing audit analyzes every aspect of your online business in a completely detailed and comprehensive way.
-With the end goal being to provide actionable steps to internal marketing teams on problem areas they could focus their resources on.
+Simply put, a digital marketing audit analyzes every aspect of your marketing plan in a detailed and comprehensive way.
+The end goal: Provide actionable steps to internal teams, identifying where to best focus their resources.

-It’s impossible for internal teams to always stay on top of changing algorithms and spend all of their time finding leaks within their business ecosystem.
-That’s why a marketing audit is used to identify problems and uncover profitable areas of opportunity while providing a clear course of action to save business development time.
+It’s impossible for teams to stay on top of changing algorithms and find leaks within their business ecosystem.
+An audit identifies these problems and uncovers profitable areas of opportunity, saving marketers time and energy.

-An organization would use a marketing audit for an in-depth, 10,000-foot view at what’s going right and what’s going wrong.
-This allows management teams to properly allocate development resources and budgets to double down on working efforts or fix any diagnosed performance issues.
+With this in-depth, 10,000-foot view of what’s going on with your website, your team can more efficiently allocate development resources and budgets to double down on what’s working — or fix any diagnosed performance issues.

 - Organic Traffic